agroimpacts/geospaar/README.md

 #### 3. install the `geospaar` package

-Note that the code below reflects recent changes to the `devtools` package (versions > 2), which has changed the options for building vignettes.
-If you have an older version of `devtools`, try uncomment and then run the version that is currently commented out.
+Note that the code below is a bit outdated, as the `remotes` package is the newer version for installs from remote repositories.
+However, the `devtools` version still works.
 ```R
 library(devtools)
 install_github("agroimpacts/geospaar", build_vignettes = TRUE)